stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 echoes died away.
 It was deep and musical; powerful as a bass organ, but evil as the forbidden books of the Arabs.
 What it said no man can tell, for it spoke in an unknown tongue, but this is the writing Luke Fenner set down to portray the daemoniac intonations:
-&ldquo;DEESMEES&ndash;JESHET&ndash;BONE DOSEFE DUVEMA&ndash;ENITEMOSS&rdquo;.
-Not till the year 1919 did any soul link this crude transcript with anything else in mortal knowledge, but Charles Ward paled as he recognised what Mirandola had denounced in shudders as the ultimate horror among black magic&rsquo;s incantations.
+ "DEESMEES&ndash;JESHET&ndash;BONE DOSEFE DUVEMA&ndash;ENITEMOSS ".
+Not till the year
+1919 did any soul link this crude transcript with anything else in mortal knowledge, but Charles Ward paled as he recognised what Mirandola had denounced in shudders as the ultimate horror among black magic's incantations.

   An unmistakably human shout or deep chorused scream seemed to answer this malign wonder from the Curwen farm, after which the unknown stench grew complex with an added odour